kworkflow/kworkflow/README.md

 ```

 3) Done, every time you execute any command in the root dir of drm-work the
 configuration file will be read.
-If file does not exists, the default operation
+If the file does not exist, the default operation
 will be used.

 # How to

-> Help commands:
+> Get help or list existing commands:

 ```
 kw help|h
 ```

-> Build a Kernel and install in the Qemu image:
+> Build a Kernel and install it in the Qemu image:

 ```
 kw bi
 ```

-> Mount Qemu image to transfer data:
+> Mount the Qemu image to transfer data:

 ```
 kw mount|mo
 ```

-> Umount Qemu image:
+> Umount the Qemu image:

 ```
 kw umount|um